 Students who plan on teaching at the middle or high school level generally take major-level courses in the subject they wish to teach, in addition to the required teacher education curriculum.
 For example, students wishing to teach economics to high school seniors may major in economics and education, completing both respective requirements to earn their degree.
 This helps aspiring middle and high school teachers develop skills in lesson planning and curriculum assessment in their field of interest.
-The BLS reports that the job market for middle school teachers will grow 17% between 2010 and 2020, and 7% for high school teachers.
-The BLS also reported that the median annual salary for middle school teachers was $53,430 and $55,050 for high school teachers in May of 2012.
+The BLS reports that the job market for middle school teachers will grow 12% between 2012 and 2022, and 6% for high school teachers.
+The BLS also reported that the median annual salary for middle school teachers was $53,430 and $55,050 for high school teachers in May 2012.

 All prospective teachers must participate in professional fieldwork, often included in education degree programs, in which they are assigned to help or teach a class under the supervision of a licensed teacher.
 This practice helps students gain real world experience as student teachers, monitoring classes and meeting with parents.

 While licensure may not be necessary for private school teachers, it is required for all public school teachers.
 State requirements for teaching licenses vary; however, most include:

 - The completion of a teacher education program

 - The completion of basic writing and math skills tests

 Earning a bachelor's degree in education may be the quickest route to meet these requirements.
 However, an increasing number of professionals come to a teaching career after years of working in other fields.
 Some colleges offer alternative certification or licensure programs for professionals who already hold a bachelor's degree in an area other than education.
 Programs typically last 1-2 years, during which students work as teachers, under the supervision of a mentor teacher, while attending teacher education courses.